 Secure neighbor discovery (SND) covers a range of techniques and technologies.
 A variety of approaches have been proposed to handle SND in general and wormholes in particular.
 Many approaches leverage physical properties of communications and can be roughly divided into solutions based on location, time, time and location, and network geometry.
 Other solutions rely on security properties achievable in specific scenarios.
-In [7], Papadimitratos, et al. give an overview of the problems and challenges associated with SND.
+In [8], Papadimitratos et al. give an overview of the problems and challenges associated with SND.
 Their paper includes a set of real-world examples illustrating various threats to neighbor discovery.

 Location-based solutions offer neighbor discovery protocols to ensure that nodes claiming to be neighbors share the same neighborhood.
-Coordinated use of both RF and ultrasonic emitters was proposed by Priyantha [8].
+Coordinated use of both RF and ultrasonic emitters was proposed by Priyantha et al. [9].
 Relying on the difference in time of flight between RF and ultrasonic signals, Cricket produces relatively accurate localization both static and mobile nodes at ranges on the order of meters.
-[9] uses localized beacons to detect wormholes while executing a localization protocol for statically deployed nodes.
-A mechanism for geographically assigning local broadcast keys was used in [10] to limit the range of communications.
+Ref.
+[10] uses localized beacons to detect wormholes while executing a localization protocol for statically deployed nodes.
+A mechanism for geographically assigning local broadcast keys was used in [11] to limit the range of communications.
 However, location-based protocols assume the availability of localization information, at least for a subset of participating nodes, making them unsuitable for scenarios without this information.

 Time-based solutions attempt to leverage time-of-flight measurement to ensure that transmitting nodes lie within the local neighborhood.
 Packet leashes are a well-known example of this approach.
-Using both geographic and temporal leashes, Hu, et al. [6] propose mechanisms that incorporate highresolution synchronized clocks to calculate the time or distance of flight of a packet.
+Using both geographic and temporal leashes, Hu et al. [7] propose mechanisms that incorporate high-resolution synchronized clocks to calculate the time or distance of flight of a packet.
 However, the high level of precision needed exceeds the capabilities of most modern hardware at distances less than kilometers.
-SECTOR [11] proposed tracking nodes encounters and using these encounters for verification of identity.
-As the authentication phase of SEC-TOR relies on nanosecond clocks and special hardware, it is impractical for many adhoc networks.
+SEC-TOR [12] proposed tracking nodes encounters and using these encounters for verification of identity.
+As the authentication phase of SECTOR relies on nanosecond clocks and special hardware, it is impractical for many adhoc networks.
 Time-based solutions, however, all face a common constraint.
-In [12], Poturalski, et al. offer an impossibility proof showing that time-based protocols cannot guarantee SND unless the environment is free of obstacles and the distance between neighbors is small.
+In [13], Poturalski, et al. offer an impossibility proof showing that time-based protocols cannot guarantee SND unless the environment is free of obstacles and the distance between neighbors is small.
 In mobile adhoc environments, these constraints would require nodes to have constant, detailed location information in order detect and avoid obstacles and node communications would be limited to the period of time when the nodes were close to each other.
-[12] and [13] offer a general class of alternatives known as time-and-location protocols and provide in-depth theoretical analysis of a solution.
+Refs.
+[13,14] offer a general class of alternatives known as time-and-location protocols and provide in-depth theoretical analysis of a solution.

 Time-and-location protocols use both time-of-flight measurements and node locations to support SND.
-Shokri, et al. [14] combine ultrasonic time-of-flight ranging with simple geometric tests to securely verify static neighbors and offer good analysis of the security properties of the protocol.
-Their solution relies on robust quadrilaterals [15] to establish a geographic relationship between nodes.
+Shokri et al. [15] combine ultrasonic time-of-flight ranging with simple geometric tests to securely verify static neighbors and offer good analysis of the security properties of the protocol.
+Their solution relies on robust quadrilaterals [16] to establish a geographic relationship between nodes.
 While effective in static, relatively dense environments, their solution is not viable in low density networks and does not support mobility.
-Our paper builds on the foundation laid in [14].
+Our article builds on the foundation laid in [15].